 In order to investigate how to accomplish the aim of this research which is the quantification and construction of AD biomarker data as a higher order tensor, combining multi-task learning and machine learning regression approaches to construct algorithms with multi-dimensional spatio-temporal characteristics of AD biomarker data to predict AD progression at multiple future time points.
 It is first necessary to design and construct the quantification approach for the AD biomarker higher-order tensor, and then to design and construct multi-task learning algorithms and models to integrate and mine the spatio-temporal variation information and knowledge of MRI data.
-In this chapter, the idea, design and composition of the proposed method are first presented, followed by the analysis and definition of the design philosophy of each composition.
-Then the dataset utilised and the design of the experimental approach are presented.
+In this chapter, the idea, design and composition of the proposed method are first presented, followed by the analysis and definition of the experimental approach are presented.
 Finally, the concept and process of investigating the interpretability of algorithm and experimental results is presented.